 Chu told NextShark that by effectively pulling together the world’s largest “law firm” against anti-Asian hate, the Alliance hopes to send “the loud and clear message that attacks against APAs will not be ‘consequence-free.’”
 He pointed out that a criminal case is not always enough, and that is when civil lawsuits and other legal remedies can come into play.

 Some believe that anti-Asian hate is vastly underreported.
 Chu said APAs are too often seen as silent victims reluctant to pursue justice for themselves.
+That’s where professionals like Bob Bratt can come to the rescue.

 “We hope to change that perception and give victims the confidence to do what any other American would feel comfortable doing to protect their rights.
 With language and cultural fluency that APA lawyers uniquely can bring, we help victims seek compensatory and other civil remedies (especially against attackers with something to lose) and liaise with law enforcement to ensure that perpetrators are held accountable,” Chu told NextShark.